builders-garden/fluidpay-app/README.md

-# Fluidpay
+# Plink

-This repo contains the code for the Fluidpay wallet app.
+This repo contains the code for the Plink wallet app.

-## TODOs -- FLU-12

-- [x] Fix OTP code input
-- [ ] Make input fields blurrable
-- [ ] Make pasteable
-- [ ] Auth users should only see splashscreen
-- [x] Make Logout clickable once (to avoid recalling action -> breakage)